GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-69/index.md

 ---
 title: New in Chrome 69
 description: >
-  It’s been ten years since Chrome was first released.
-A lot has changed since then, but our goal of building a solid foundation for modern web applications hasn’t!
-In Chrome 69 there’s support CSS Scroll Snapping, support for notches, web locks, and a few cool new CSS4 features.
-Let’s dive in and see what’s new for developers in Chrome 69!
+  It's been ten years since Chrome was first released.
+A lot has changed since then, but our goal of building a solid foundation for modern web applications hasn't!
+In Chrome 69 there's support CSS Scroll Snapping, support for notches, web locks, and a few cool new CSS4 features.
+Let's dive in and see what's new for developers in Chrome 69!
 layout: 'layouts/blog-post.njk'
 date: 2018-09-04
 updated: 2018-09-06